Battling Indoor Allergens in DFW: Tips From Your Friendly Neighborhood Allergist

 The Most Offensive Culprit: Mold

-Mold thrives inside in areas that are poorly ventilated or a little damp.
-Think closets, bathrooms, basements, or kitchens.
-Sometimes, even air conditioning units themselves can breed mold and spread it through the home.
+Mold thrives in areas that are poorly ventilated or a little damp.
+Think of closets, bathrooms, basements, or kitchens.
+Sometimes, even air conditioning units can breed mold and spread it through the home.
 All of this results in your feeling uncomfortable.

 Soothing the Sneezing